We may earn money or products from the companies mentioned in this post. I buy before I try!

 Honestly, don’t sweat it.
-I don’t own a Trackman (shocking, I know… but I don’t feel like bankrupting myself by spending $10K on a device- not yet, anyway), so I can’t compare it to that.
+I don’t own a Trackman (shocking, I know… but I don’t feel like bankrupting my club fitting business by spending $10K on a device- not yet, anyway), so I can’t compare it to that.
 I can compare it to another popular launch monitor software- the About Golf simulator.

 The About Golf simulator is kinda like the Mevo in that regard: it understates driving numbers but overstates iron numbers.